SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.14
+- Fix to use model-versions API to get meta data
 - Add color frames to cards that can be updated
 - Use jinja template engine
 ### v1.13